Na Ying: The Voice of China

 In 2012, Na became a coach and judge on the first season of the popular television singing show The Voice of China, along with Yang Kun, Liu Huan and Yu Chengqing.
 She returned to the judges panel in 2013 for the second season of The Voice of China, along with Wang Feng, Zhang Hui-mei and Yu Chengqing.
 Na continued being a judge on the third and fourth season of that show with Wang Feng, Yang Kun, Jay Chou and Yu Chengqing.

 In 2016, Na appeared on the first season of the show Sing!
 China, along with Wang Feng, Zhou Jielun, and Yu Chengqing.
 In 2017, she was also on the second season of the show along with fellow judges Zhou Jielun, Eason Chan, and Liu Huan.

 On 11 October 2017, Na announced through a letter that she would be resigning as a coach from Sing!
 China.

 Other projects

 In 2017, she released NASING, an EP featuring three songs that were used in film soundtracks.

 In 2018, Na Ying and Faye Wong performed together on the CCTV new year's gala singing the song "Lunar year".

 In early 2021, Na participated in a popular Chinese reality TV show called Sisters Who Make Waves.
 After winning first place during the second season, she was invited back during the third season as one of the two group captains in Spring 2022.

+In 2023, Na Ying served as the resident singer in "The Everlasting Sound·Treasure Island Season", and a group of young singers from both sides of the Taiwan Strait participated in the form of "flight" to perform Taiwanese songs of different eras for the audience.